Candida tropicalis: Growth and morphology

 C. tropicalis is a vegetative cell with the shape from round to oval ranging from approximately 2 – 10 micrometers.
 A mould exhibits dimorphism forming a single-celled yeast or so-called blastoconidia which reproduces by simple budding.
 Conidia are the asexual units that are produced by budding of the tips or walls of the hyphae.
 Conidia are types of simple and unicellular bodies that could also take the form of multicellular cells with different shapes, sizes, and colors.
 Microconidia refer to small and unicellular conidia whereas macroconidia refer to large and multicellular conidia.

 There are different media on which C. tropicalis can grow effectively.
 A common medium used is the Sabouraud’s agar which contains peptone and sugar.
 This is enough for identifying the species but with a disadvantage of promoting mycelial growth and suppressing conidia formation.
 Another commonly used medium is the cornmeal agar which is useful in inducing formation of conidia.
 Potato-glucose, potato-carrot, tomato juice, lima bean and others are also types of media used for growth.
 The optimal temperature for growth is between 25-35 C and growth is enhanced if sugar or fat is added in the medium.
-Colony of C. tropicalis are white, smooth and butyrous with a fringed border.
+Colonies of C. tropicalis are white, smooth and butyrous with a fringed border.